-In most states in the US, the construction for an apartment building is also considered a commercial project if the multi-family structures have more than 5 dwelling units.
+In most states in the US, the construction of an apartment building is also considered a commercial project if the multi-family structures have more than 5 dwelling units.

 The Factors That Affect Commercial Construction Cost

-The Other factors like the type of the commercial building and the finishes required in them also contribute to the project’s overall costing.
-As such, these factors have a bearing on the cost per square foot of the commercial construction.
+Other factors like the type of the commercial building and the finishes required in them also contribute to the project’s overall cost.
+As such, these factors have a bearing on the cost per square foot of commercial construction.

 Location of the Commercial Construction